Er-Arif/Aivoa.ai-Project/README.md

 - Structured logs for AI decisions, raw output, validated output, and DB results.
 - Field highlight flash for updated fields.
 - Demo seed data for Dr. Sharma history.

+## LangGraph Tools

+This project defines five sales-focused LangGraph tools for HCP interaction management.

+### 1. LogInteractionTool

+Purpose:
+- Capture a new HCP interaction from natural language entered in chat.

+How it works:
+- Uses the LLM to extract structured CRM fields such as HCP name, interaction type, date, time, sentiment, topics discussed, and materials shared.
+- Supports summarization/entity-style extraction from free-form field rep notes.
+- Normalizes outputs before persistence.
+- Saves the interaction to the SQL database and returns the updated form state.

+### 2. EditInteractionTool

+Purpose:
+- Modify an already logged HCP interaction.

+How it works:
+- Uses the current saved interaction plus the user’s correction message.
+- Updates only the fields explicitly mentioned by the user.
+- Preserves untouched fields by performing a safe partial backend merge.
+- Returns the updated interaction without replacing the entire object.

+### 3. SummarizeInteractionTool

+Purpose:
+- Generate a concise CRM-ready summary of the current HCP interaction.

+How it works:
+- Reads the structured interaction state.
+- Uses the LLM to create a concise summary suitable for CRM review or downstream usage.

+### 4. FetchHCPHistoryTool

+Purpose:
+- Retrieve historical interactions for the same HCP.

+How it works:
+- Uses the HCP name from the current form or user request.
+- Queries the database for prior interactions.
+- Returns the history separately without overwriting the active interaction form.

+### 5. SuggestNextActionTool

+Purpose:
+- Recommend practical next actions for sales/follow-up activity.

+How it works:
+- Uses the saved interaction context.
+- Generates actionable follow-up suggestions for field reps.
+- Persists those suggestions into `ai_suggested_followups`.
+- Returns them to the UI as clickable quick actions.

 ## Setup